Bitcoin-ABC/bitcoin-abc/web/cashtab/README.md

 5. Click "Load unpacked"
 6. Select the `extension/dist` folder that was created with `npm run extension`

+## Developing web apps that interact with the extension

+A web app can request an extension user's active address.
+For an example implementation, please review the `GetAddress.tsx` component (and its associated `README.md`) in `/web/cashtab-components`.

 ## Docker deployment

 ```